Barbie (1991 video game): Gameplay

-Unlike other Barbie games, Barbie is designed as a platformer.
-Barbies levels are "dreams" and each "dream" has Barbie walking left to right while avoiding obstacles to keep her "Zs" from dropping which would make her wake up and have to replay the level, or sometimes restart the entire game.
+Barbie is a platform game with levels that take place in dreams.
+In each stage, Barbie walks left to right while avoiding obstacles to keep her "Zs" from dropping which would make her wake up and have to replay the level, or sometimes restart the entire game.
 Barbie can also request help from animals by selecting one of the charms on her charm bracelet to signal what sort of action the animal should perform.
 Pressing the B-button then throws the command.
 If the command reaches the animal, the animal will perform the command requested.
 Enemies are all normally inanimate objects like tennis rackets, kites, shoes, pizza, water, popcorn, etc. that Barbie must evade by leaping over them.
 At the end of each section a boss battle occurs with the boss usually being overcome with the help of an animal.

 Development and release

 Barbie was designed by Hi Tech Expressions in an attempt to get more girls to play video games, although the developers tried to make the gameplay appealing to boys as well.
 Following the 1984 release of an earlier title also called simply Barbie, the game became the second in the Barbie series.
 Together with the later Barbie: Game Girl and Barbie: Super Model, the Barbie series was aimed at a young audience that Hi Tech Expressions listed as 3 to 9, and that third parties recommend to those 3 to 8.

 The basic sales and research data that Hi Tech Expressions examined in designing the game suggested that girls tended to prefer activity-based or puzzle-oriented games over the shoot-'em-up games that were popular at the time.
 To accommodate this preference, the team endeavored to include puzzles and mazes while avoiding any reference to blood and violence.
 The game was originally slated for release in October 1991, but delays caused it to be released two months later in December.

 The game has two versions, one of which contains 3 new songs composed by Hi Tech Expressions producer Billy Pidgeon, Ken Kirschner, and Danny Ray.